samuk/Open-Pi/compliance/Manual.md

 ## 6.8 M.2 connector and power
 M.2 slot is in general very versatile in that it can offer various electrical interfaces, including SATA, PCIe and USB.

-The part of the schematic describing the optional M.2 module is shown below:
+The part of the schematic describing the M.2 module is shown below:

 ## 6.8 Real Time Clock